 - Fake Band: The band has an alter-ego version called "Bad Boys, Be Ambitious!", in which band members used normal clothes.
-If well this group has no official discs or LPs, their songs can be found in the B-sides of PLC singles.
+Although this group has no official discs or LPs, their songs can be found in the B-sides of PLC singles before the breakup.

 - Call-Back: One of the songs of Daishi in his solo album (God Japanese Monster) is called "Bad Music, Be Ambitious!"

 - Fiery Redhead: Lida.
 Subverted in Dacco, where he has black hair to contrasts YURA-sama's white one.

 - Five-Man Band:

 - Japanese Delinquent: In some videos, Daishi takes this stereotype as the Anti-Hero, mostly seen in "Yume Kazaguruma" (a bosozoku) and "Love is Dead" (a yankii.)